-During the third quarter of fiscal 2024, consolidated net sales decreased 25.6% compared to the third quarter of fiscal 2023.
-Sales for PMT decreased 33.4%, sales for GES increased 0.5%, sales for Canvys decreased 32.0% and sales for Healthcare increased 29.5%.
-The decrease in PMT was mainly due to a cyclical downturn in the semi-wafer fabrication industry.
-The increase in GES was mainly due to increased shipments of battery modules for wind turbine products.
+During the third first quarter of fiscal 2024, 2025, consolidated net sales decreased 25.6% increased 2.2% compared to the third first quarter of fiscal 2023, 2024.
+Sales for PMT decreased 33.4 %, 4.3%, sales for GES increased 0.5% 84.0%, sales for Canvys decreased 32.0% 22.8% and sales for Healthcare increased 29.5% 48.7%.
+The decrease in PMT was mainly due to a cyclical downturn slower sales of electron devices slightly offset by growth in the semi-wafer fabrication industry, our Wafer Fab and RF and Microwave component businesses.
+The increase in GES was mainly due to increased shipments of power management products focused on battery modules for wind turbine and electric locomotive products.
 The decrease in Canvys was primarily due to customer pushouts in the North American market.
 The increase in Healthcare was primarily due to increases in parts and CT tube sales, partially offset by a decrease in equipment sales.

 During the first nine months of fiscal 2024, consolidated net sales decreased 26.9% compared to the first nine months of fiscal 2023.
 Sales for PMT decreased 26.0%, sales for GES decreased 42.6%, sales for Canvys decreased 21.2% and sales for Healthcare decreased 0.3%.
 The decrease in sales for PMT was mainly due to a cyclical downturn in the semi-wafer fabrication industry.
 The decrease in sales for GES reflected the project-based nature of this segment and was mainly due to lower shipments of battery modules for wind turbine products in the first half of the year and the completion of the EV locomotive prototype build in fiscal 2023.
-The decrease in sales for Canvys was primarily due to lower sales in the North American market.
+The decrease in sales for Canvys was primarily due attributable to lower sales in the North American market and European markets.
 The decrease in sales for Healthcare was primarily due to decreases in equipment sales, partially offset by an increase in CT tube sales.
+Healthcare reflected higher sales in all product lines.

-Gross profit by segment and percent of net sales for the third quarter and first nine months of fiscal 2024 and fiscal 2023 were as follows (in thousands):
+Gross profit by segment and percent of net sales for the third first quarter and first nine months of fiscal 2024 2025 and fiscal 2023 2024 were as follows (in thousands):